ANIVIA-TEAM/Building-Control-Autonomous-Navigation-of-a-Micro-Aerial-Vehicle-using-Visual-Inertial-Sensing/README.md

 RESULTS

 Input file is created by project members and they are detected with apriltag algorithm.
 Output file is consist of detected apriltags.
 Input file consist of tag36h11 type aptiltags.
 Their photos are taken under some conditions.
 These conditions are light, photograph angles, apriltag surface, distance.
-With changing these parameter, detection capability of apriltag algoritm is observed.
+With changing these parameters, detection capability of apriltag algoritm is observed.